joychester/Pinocchio/README.md

 # Pinocchio
-Page perf test by puppeteer lib
+Synthetic Page perf test by puppeteer lib + ElasticSearch/Kibana

 ### How to